Meltrust/HTML-capstone-project-shop/README.md

 ## Watch a video with the presentation of the project [here]()

+## Future Updates & Roadmap:

+- Include more images.
+- Update all the links.

 ## Built With

 - HTML 5
 - CSS Flexbox
 - CSS Grid
 - BootStrap
+- Custom @media Queries

 ## Validators: